3 min to complete

 In the relational database world, we would use a Join statement.
-That is, we would combine rows from two different tables, using a related field, usually ID to get the information.
+We would combine rows from two different tables, using a related field, usually, ID, to get the information.

-One option would be to do a client-side Join.
-This is not recommended as it is very slow and essentially requires iterating through all the information.
+One option would be to do a client-side Join, and this is not recommended as it is very slow and requires iterating through all the information.

 A better option is to denormalize.

-Denormalization means that we create a new table, with duplicate data, in order to answer specific queries which we would perform with Join in the relational world.
+Denormalization means creating a new table with duplicate data to answer specific queries, which we would perform with Join in the relational world.
 You can think about this, as performing Join on write.
-When writing the data we duplicate it.
+When writing the data, we duplicate it.
 Since writes are fast, we don’t pay a hefty price for this.
 Then, when we want to perform the read, we have the data right there waiting for us.

 Let’s look at an example.
 Say we have two data entities: pets and vaccinations.